 Keyword: Collective Story-making, Worlds in Common, Futuring

-<Future Care Making Project> Workshop Series
+1st Version (July 2024) <Future Care Making Project> Workshop Series in Seoul with Artist & Parents Artists Communities

 is designing a landscape of reproduction (reproduction, reproductive labor) and care that is different from the present through long-term research, workshops, and performance work.

-We would like to invite fellow artists and the audience who are interested in this topic to share and learn from each other’s experiences and knowledge.
+We would like to invite fellow artists and the audience who are interested in this topic to share andlearn from each other’s experiences and knowledge.
 We hope that the project will not only be completed with a performance, but that ideas and practices can spread widely through meetings and workshops.

-1. Practice Sharing
+Practice Sharing

 In this workshop, we write, talk, and move together using the choreographic methods of the <Co-Weaving> performance – meditation, imitating/synchronizing, extending the branches of words & sentences, and building a collective story.

-2. Collective Reading
+Collective Reading

 In this workshop, we read the Marxist-feminist discussions related to reproduction (reproductive labor) issues and redistribution of care.
 Inspired by the feminist sci-fi writers, we will try to imagine our desirable future.
 Reading materials will be used as a tool to stimulate and generate our new ideas.